Campbell Re-imagined

 The design team established a dialog with and within the CGDC team, that eventually produced a number of ‘design-orienting scenarios’.
 Working hand-in-hand with our partners, we are able to tackle their most complex organizational and operational challenges.

+This project addressed the need of Campbell’s Global Design Center, a group of about 18 Art Directors, designers and administrative staff, to re-think their physical office environment in connection with the assessment and pending re-organization of the way projects are managed and work flows through the office.
 As we partner with organizations, we’re developing a design culture where one didn’t exist before.
 Bringing it to life in a practical way, within the everyday context of society.
 Arming our partners with the design and thought processes to approach things a little differently.
 And making a lasting impression on the way they operate.

 Through detailed but informal interview sessions, our team got to know the employees at Campbell’s.
 This was a crucial step in rethinking their workspace because it provided us with valuable information on how they moved through the different areas and what spoke to them most and least about the existing space.